-The Ken Blanchard Companies is a global leader in management training, consulting, and coaching.
-For more than 40 years, Blanchard® has been helping organizations develop inspired leaders at all levels and create cultures of connection that unleashes talent and delivers extraordinary results.
-Blanchard's SLII® powers inspired leaders and is the leadership model of choice for more than 10,000 organizations worldwide.
-Blanchard also offers a suite of other award-winning leadership development solutions through flexible delivery modalities to meet the specific needs of its clients.
+Blanchard® is a global leader in leadership development, consulting, and coaching.
+For more than 40 years, Blanchard has partnered with organizations to maximize individual achievement and organizational performance bringing measurable progress and true transformation.
+Blanchard's SLII® is the global leadership model of choice, powering inspired leaders for more than 10,000 organizations worldwide.
+Blanchard also offers a suite of award-winning solutions through flexible delivery modalities to meet the specific needs of clients and learners.